Harold Rawdon Briggs: East Africa

-During the East African Campaign, Briggs commanded Briggsforce - a brigade group composed of two battalions from the 7th Indian Infantry Brigade, one Senegalese battalion officered by Free French officers and a French Foreign Legion battalion from Chad together with a battery of field artillery and a company of engineers.
-Operating independently from the main force, Briggsforce advanced from Sudan and, under the direct orders of Lieutenant General William Platt, entered Eritrea from the north through the border town of Karora.
+During the East African Campaign, Briggs commanded Briggsforce – a brigade group composed of two battalions from the 7th Indian Infantry Brigade, one Senegalese battalion officered by Free French officers and a French Foreign Legion battalion from Chad together with a battery of field artillery and a company of engineers.
+Operating independently from the main force, Briggsforce advanced from Sudan and, under the direct orders of Lieutenant General William Platt, entered Eritrea from the north through the border town of Karura.
 The force then continued southwards and fought its way to the defences of Keren.

 During the Battle of Keren in March 1941, Briggsforce drew off a significant part of the Italian garrison of Keren even though it lacked the artillery for a major offensive action itself.
 The attacks by Briggsforce aided Platt's main offensive from the west.
 Briggs also posed a threat to Massawa, Eritrea's main port, on the coast to the east.
 This obliged the Italians to maintain reserves on the coast which could have been better employed at Keren.

-Following Keren's capture Briggsforce cut across country to play a significant role in the capture of Massawa on 9 April.

-For his action in East Africa Briggs was awarded his first Distinguished Service Order (DSO) on 30 December 1941.
+Following Keren's capture, Briggsforce cut across country to play a significant role in the capture of Massawa on 9 April.
+For his actions in East Africa, Briggs was awarded his first Distinguished Service Order (DSO) on 30 December 1941.